 Working with tests: locally and in CI

-Running tests locally with PyCharm
+Running tests locally with Visual Studio Code

 To configure tests locally you need to perform several steps: